Experimental fiction: 4,576 words: approx. 30 minutes

 “Thank you,” she said.
 She stood there, not trembling as much.

 “You’re very polite.
 I bet everybody loves you.”
-He sniffed, an old anger threatening to set fire to his insides.
-He returned to the blanket where he’d been kneeling.
+He sniffed, an old fire burning his insides.

 He set out the box’s contents.
-From her view, everything was obscured except the knife.
+From her view, the box obscured everything except the knife.

-He studied her for a moment, then said, “I’m really sorry about all this.
-For you and your mommy and your daddy.”
+He studied her for a minute.
+“I’m really sorry about all this.
+For you, your mommy, and your daddy.”

 Saturday, 5 p.m.

 He had no place to go after being locked out of his apartment ten days earlier for non-payment of rent.
-But in his car, at least he had a roof over his head.
+But in his car he at least had a roof over his head.
+Mollie couldn’t handle it, though.
+She went even crazier.

-He was parked just down the road from his last employer, Temple High School.
-Many years ago when he was a student here, smart-aleck bullies had taunted him daily with the humiliating tag Dead Meat, their asinine substitution for Mort Bacon and a justification for their daily routine of shoving him around, pulling his long hair, and pounding him on the head.
+He was parked just down the road from Temple High School, where until recently he’d been the janitor.
+Years ago when he was a student here, bullies had taunted him daily with the humiliating tag Dead Meat, their asinine substitution for Mort Bacon and a justification for their daily routine of shoving him around, pulling his long hair, and pounding him on the head.
 At home he once cried about it for 20 minutes.
-In a stupor, his alcoholic mother, who had succumbed five years ago to cirrhosis, slapped him across the forehead and said, “Grow up and deal with it.”
-He had always thought his mother had wanted to love him but could never feel it in the brain-numbing grip of her morning-to-night drunkenness.
+His alcoholic mother, who had succumbed five years ago to cirrhosis, slapped him across the forehead and said, “Grow up and deal with it.”
+He had always thought his mother had wanted to love him but could never feel it in the brain-numbing vise of her eternal drunkenness.

 He did deal with it, the bullying.
-He quit school just three months away from graduating – a desperate but foolhardy move that to this day still tore at him with agonizing regret.
+He quit school just three months away from graduating – a desperate but foolhardy move that to this day still twisted up his insides, robbed him of sleep.

 The police car stopped 20 feet behind him.

 “Open your door and show me your hands!
-Slowly!”
+Do it!”

 In his side view mirrors, two officers emerged from their vehicle, weapons drawn.